-Choose your repayment strategy
+3. Design your repayment strategy

 A debt consolidation loan is a popular solution when you have various debts.
 It’s not always the most effective method, though.
 It often creates a false sense of security and before long, credit card debt begins to creep up again.

 Here are a couple of alternative options that can help repay debt more quickly and maintain better motivation:

 Debt snowball method

 The snowball method refers to the momentum that gathers pace as your debt begins to reduce.
 It’s a bit like reverse compound interest.

 The starting point is to make sure your minimum payments are being made to each of your debts.
 Then everything else in your debt repayment budget is thrown at the smallest debt first.
 Pay as much as you can towards it and get rid of it.
 Then all your budget goes towards the next smallest debt and so on.

 This is a great way to build momentum and create motivation as each of your debts disappear, one by one.